Canadian government and automotive industry sign agreement

 The latter-stage belt routing is calculated and controlled based on the manikin positioned in the virtual cockpit.
 Complex belt kinematics can thus be simulated, including belt buckle anchorage and deflection.
 A comprehensive library of anchorages enables the simulation of almost any real-life configuration.

-The magazine for ergonomics in the vehicle industry
+The magazine for ergonomics in the automotive industry